eodell6502/experior/README.md

 ### 1.0.0:

-* docs
+* Add git-like subcommands to simplify usage.
+* docs, esp. update CLI options
 * cleanup

 ### Post: 1.0.0

-* Once the next version of minicle is done, add git-like subcommands to simplify usage.
 * Implement a non-buggy replacement for the table package.
 * Now that the requirements are fully understood, refactor the mass of ugly hacks in the report output routines.
 * Add diff output to non-HTML output.